7 Most-Popular & Easy-to-Use WordPress Alternatives

 Less cluttered and neat interface: The Ghost dashboard has fewer options than WordPress, which makes it easy to navigate around and publish content.

-Faster than WordPress: Ghost is written in Node, which gives it an advantage in PageSpeed tests.
+Faster than WordPress: It is written in Node, which gives it an advantage in PageSpeed tests.

 The Downsides of Ghost:

-Limited design options: Ghost is very blog-centric and so, creating unique layouts of your website isn’t easy for the non-tech savvy.
+Limited design options: It is very blog-centric and so, creating unique layouts of your website isn’t easy for the non-tech savvy.
 There aren’t any drag-and-drop page builders like you find for WordPress.

 Overall Thoughts about Ghost